ditdotdev/dit/docs/src/cli/cmd/migrate.rst

 .. _cli_cmd_migrate:

-titan migrate
+d3 migrate
 =============

-Migrate data from a running container into new Titan repository.
+Migrate data from a running container into new Datadatdat repository.
 Given a stopped container with volumes mounted from the host system, this command will create a new container with an identical configuration, and then copy over the data into the new repository.
 For more information, see the